MeRupamGanguly/Golang-Deltas/README.md

   { $limit: 3 } # Limits the number of documents passed to the next stage.
 ]);
 ```
-`$project`: Reshapes documents by including, excluding, or transforming fields.
-`$sort`: Orders documents.
-`$limit`: Limits the number of documents.
-`$skip`: Skips a specified number of documents.

-`$elemMatch`: Matches documents that contain an array field with at least one element that matches all the specified query criteria.
-`$all`: Matches arrays that contain all elements specified in the query.
-`$size`: Matches arrays with a specific number of elements.

 `$lookup` stage in MongoDB aggregation allows you to perform a left outer join to retrieve documents from another collection and include them in your result set.